Memory Management Auto tuned (MMA) in 11g

 Some lights on old versions:

-There are 2 initialization parameters for AMM confugration:
+There are just 2 initialization parameters needed for AMM configuration:

 Automatic Memory Management Setup: